3mdeb/news-and-ideas/blog/content/post/2013-06-07-0x6-root-file-system-for-embedded-system.md

 /bin/ash: can't access tty; job control turned off
 / #
 ```
-{% endraw %}

-<a id="summary"></a>
-### Summary ###
+### Summary

 This setup need few minor tweaks like adding U-Boot environment variables
-storage to not enter it every time or removing annoying message `can't access
+storage to not enter it every time or removing annoying message
-tty(...)`.
-I'm done for now, its time to take care about other challenges.
-I
+`can't access tty(...)`.
+I'm done for now, its time to take care about other
-hope that I will back to this issues in near future.
-If you like this series
+challenges.
+I hope that I will back to this issues in near future.
+If you like
-please share it, if somethings wrong please comment I will try to help if can.
+this series please share it, if somethings wrong please comment I will try to
+help if can.

 [How to set up a NFS root filesystem for embedded Linux development](http://bec-systems.com/site/418/how-to-set-up-a-nfs-rootfs)